iterative/dvc.org/content/docs/command-reference/metrics/index.md

 		}
 ```

-When metrics file changes in the user workspace witout commiting it to the Git,
+When there are metric file changes (before committing them with Git), the
-the `dvc metrics diff` command show the difference between metrics values:
+`dvc metrics diff` command shows the difference between metrics values:

 ```dvc
 $ dvc metrics diff